 Where to stay in Qabala: Kahran Hostel – This is a newly opened hostel in a good neighborhood located next to some great cafés, bars, and restaurants.
 It’s a social environment and the staff is really helpful.

 Day 10 – Ganja

-Azerbaijan’s second biggest city dates back to the sixth century.
+Azerbaijan’s second-biggest city dates back to the 6th century.
 There’s an attractive square near another caravanserai (similar to the one in Sheki), some traditional churches, a very odd house made from bottles, and the Tomb of Nizami Ganjavi, the country’s most famous 12th-century poet (he’s kind of a national hero).
 It’s a good stopover on the way south.

 Where to stay in Ganja: Old Ganja Hostel – It’s located right in the center of the city, and the staff is friendly and helpful.

 Days 11 & 12 – Lankaran

 Before heading back to Baku, go south to visit this sleepy resort town on the Caspian Sea.
 See the Old Prison and Lighthouse (Stalin was actually a prisoner here for a while), visit the ancient bazaar, the 18th-century fortress, and the 19th-century mosque.
 You can spend a good day sightseeing here and then another on the beaches further south in Kenaramesha.
 If you have more time, take a day trip to the Ghizil-Agaj State Reserve, which is home to about 250 bird species.
 You can take organized tours from town.

 Where to stay in Lankaran: Khan Lankaran Hotel – There are not many hostel options in Lankaran, but this hotel is affordable and incredibly cozy.
 The restaurant serves Azerbaijani and European food, as well as local drinks.

 Day 13 – Head back to Baku before heading home.